High bacteria levels causing water contact closures at these San Diego beaches

 Heading out to one of San Diego's beaches soon?
 You might want to check this list of water contact closures and advisories first.

-Several San Diego County beaches were closed to swimmers and surfers Sunday because of high bacteria levels, according to county health officials.
+Some San Diego County beach areas are closed to swimmers and surfers Saturday because of high bacteria levels, according to county health officials.

 ⛔ Water contact closures issued for these San Diego County beaches

-Water contact closures have been issued for the following locations due to bacteria levels exceeding health standards:
+A water contact closure was issued for the following location due to bacteria levels exceeding health standards:

 Get top local stories in San Diego delivered to you every morning.
 Sign up for NBC San Diego's News Headlines newsletter.